National Disability Voter Registration Week

 - Make your organization a polling place (Resources: How To Serve As A Polling Site and ADA Polling Place Checklist).

 - Go to your Governor, Mayor, City Council, County Commissioner, State Representative, etc. to get the week of July 17-21, 2017 officially declared as National Disability Voter Registration Week (a draft Proclamation is available here).
-Please send any Proclamations you get to Zach Baldwin at firstname.lastname@example.org so we can show the influence of REV UP across the country!
+This is a great way to develop a relationship with you local and state government.
+Please send any Proclamations you get to Zach Baldwin at email@example.com so we can show the influence of REV UP across the country!

 2016 National Disability Voter Registration Week (July 11-15, 2016)